Quantitative fluid approximation in transport theory: a unified approach: Introduction and main results

 where the constant $\mu_0 \in (\textsc{r}_0,\textsc{r}_1)$ is positive and determined as follows:

 \end{lemma}

-Note how in the previous statement, when $\alpha > 2+\beta$, the function $F$ used in the previous works on standard diffusive limit (usually with $\beta=0$) is recovered here as a limit of our fluid mode; this allows our proof to track the convergence rate.
+Note how, when $\alpha > 2+\beta$, the function $F$ used in the previous works on standard diffusive limit (usually with $\beta=0$) is recovered here as a limit of our fluid mode; this allows our proof to track the convergence rate.

 We now assume $\alpha \ge 0$ and define the \emph{diffusion exponent}

 and the \emph{scaling function}

 Note that the threshold $\alpha=2+\beta$ between standard and fractional diffusion corresponds to whether or not $\cM_\beta$ has finite variance.
 We finally derive the \emph{diffusion coefficient}: